bpi/bhq_translation/README.md

 Please translate and record [this](easy_translations.md) stimulus set.

 ####Step 2
+We are not offering customization of sounds for this exercises due to complexity of choosing and processing the correct stimuli.
+However, we do offer customization of the text for the response labels.
+We also offer the option to omit certain sounds pairs if they do not work in your language.
+More information is [here] (tua.md):
+* aud_sound_discrimination (Fine Tuning).

+####Step 3
 When the previous step is completed you can start working on True North.
 This is another relatively easy stimulus set.
 * conveyance (True North).
 Please translate and record [this] (conveyance.md) stimulus set.